 The most famous attraction of this small town is undoubtedly, Jonker Street.
 The Jonker Walk is famously known for its lively night markets and the myriads of shops selling everything from handicrafts to snacks.
 Once you are done taking a leisurely stroll on this street, either head to the nearby beach or take a look at a few historic sites.
 The A’Famosa Fort and the Christ Church are the two other most popular tourist attractions in Malacca.

-If all this walking makes you hungry, find a cosy little home-style restaurant or a stylish cafe to stop by and taste the lip-smacking Nyonya cuisine – a fine blend of the Chinese and Malay styles of cooking, unique to this part of the country.
+If all this walking makes you hungry, find a cosy little home-style restaurant or hop across a few of Malacca’s stylish cafes to taste the lip-smacking Nyonya cuisine – a fine blend of the Chinese and Malay styles of cooking, unique to this part of the country.

 Best Day Trips from Kuala Lumpur – The Verdict

-If you have been thinking of exploring off-beat activities in Malaysia, a day trip from KL is a good place to start.
+If you have been thinking of exploring off-beat activities in Malaysia, a short day trip from KL is a good place to start.
 Travelling on public transport in Malaysia is quite safe.
-So whether you are a solo female explorer or one to travel with their partner, these day trips from Kuala Lumpur are a must-do!
+So whether you are a solo female explorer or one to travel with their partner, these Kuala Lumpur day trips are a must-do!
 They offer the perfect opportunity for you to get outdoor amidst lush greenery and also get acquainted with the local food and culture of Malaysia.
 If you are spending 3-4 days in Kuala Lumpur, I suggest you spare at least one day to explore the outskirts of the city.
 Pick a spot that suits your taste and don’t be afraid to wander away.
-You’ll be surprised at how much you’ll discover in just a day and will be left craving for more!
+You’ll be surprised at how much you’ll discover in just a day and will be left craving for more of these short trips from Kuala Lumpur!

-*In case you have time for more than a day trip, check out what you can do in Langkawi for a weekend trip from Kuala Lumpur!
-However, if you are just passing by the city and have some time to kill during a layover, here’s a guide to help you see Kuala Lumpur within a short time.*
+In case you have time for more than a day trip, check out what you can do in Langkawi for a weekend trip from Kuala Lumpur!
+Here’s also a complete Malaysia travel itinerary to help you plan a longer trip.
+However, if you are just passing by the city and have some time to kill during a layover, this guide will help you see Kuala Lumpur within a short time.